Mobile 0400 035 001

 On site parking is not available.
 However, there are a number of multi-level parking buildings and metered street parking nearby.

-As at July 2017, the fee is $185 per 50min session.
 Fees are review annually.
 Medicare and private health rebates are available for eligible referrals.

 Reduced fees may be negotiated to facilitate regular sessions in psychoanalytic therapy.